viohex/ssh_manager/README.md

 # ssh_manager
 description: manager remote host login info
 attention: before use s.sh , you should configure your remote host info into remote_host.cfg file
+platform: it is wirte by shell, so you can run it on any platform which support shell(bash or sh),
+the platform need install expect which is an open source software, too.

 usage:
    s.sh       to print all remote host info